uarslan-git/its/README.md

 ## Contributing

 We welcome external contributors to this project.
 If you want to contribute, we are happy to assist with questions regarding the integration of your contribution with our system.
-In any case, contributions should align with the general system architecture of the system.
+In any case, contributions should align with the general system architecture.

 ## Contributors